 Determine if the advertising and solicitation materials mislead consumers relative to the producer's capacity as a life insurance agent.
-Improper terms may include financial planner, investment advisor, financial consultant or financial counseling, if they imply the producer is primarily engaged in an advisory business in which compensation is unrelated to sales, if such is not the case.
+Improper terms may include financial planner, investment advisor, financial consultant or

-28 "Modified Guaranteed Life Insurance Policy" means an individual policy of life insurance, the underlying assets of which are held in a separate account, and the values of which are guaranteed if held for specified periods.
+&lt;sup>28 "Modified Guaranteed Life Insurance Policy" means an individual policy of life insurance, the underlying assets of which are held in a separate account, and the values of which are guaranteed if held for specified periods.
 It contains nonforfeiture values that are based upon a market value adjustment formula if held for shorter periods.
 The formula may, or may not, reflect the value of assets held in the separate account.
 The assets underlying the policy must be in a separate account during the period or periods when the policyholder can surrender the policy.